opendatahub-io/odh-dashboard/docs/byon.md

 ## Minimum requirements for BYON

-For image to be spawneable via JupyterHub Spawner, it is required to meet the following criteria:
+For image to be spawnable via JupyterHub Spawner, it is required to meet the following criteria:

 * It needs to include Python runtime,  >= 3.8.
 * Python packages `jupyterhub` and `jupyterlab` need to be installed.